-Proposals 1 through 10 will be proposed as ordinary resolutions and under English law, assuming that a quorum is present, an ordinary resolution is passed on a show of hands if it is approved by a simple majority (more than 50%) of the votes cast by shareholders present (in person or by proxy) at the meeting and entitled to vote.
+Proposals 1 through 9 will be proposed as ordinary resolutions and under English law, assuming that a quorum is present, an ordinary resolution is passed on a show of hands if it is approved by a simple majority (more than 50%) of the votes cast by shareholders present (in person or by proxy) at the meeting and entitled to vote.
 If a poll is demanded, an ordinary resolution is passed if it is approved by holders representing a simple majority of the total voting rights of shareholders present (in person or by proxy) who (being entitled to vote) vote on the resolution.
-Proposal 11 will be proposed as a special resolution.
+Proposal 10 will be proposed as a special resolution.
 Special resolutions require the affirmative vote of not less than 75% of the votes cast by shareholders present (in person or by proxy) at the meeting and entitled to vote.
-On a poll, a special resolution is passed if it is approved by holders present (in person or by proxy) who (being entitled to vote) vote on the resolution of the total voting rights of shareholders present (in person or by proxy) at the meeting and entitled to vote.
-On a poll, a special resolution is passed if it is approved by holders present (in person or by proxy) who (being entitled to vote) vote on the resolution.
+On a poll, a special resolution is passed if it is approved by holders representing not less than 75% of the total voting rights of shareholders present (in person or by proxy) who (being entitled to vote) vote on the resolution.

-The result of the shareholder votes on the ordinary resolutions in proposals 6, 7 and 8 regarding adoption of our U.K. statutory annual accounts and reports for the year ended December 31, 2020, approval of the compensation of our named executive officers for the year ended December 31, 2020 and approval of our U.K. statutory directors' annual report on remuneration for the year ended December 31, 2020 (excluding the directors' remuneration policy) will not require our Board of Directors or any committee thereof to take any action.
+The result of the shareholder votes on the ordinary resolutions in proposals 6, 7 and 8 regarding adoption of our U.K. statutory annual accounts and reports for the year ended December 31, 2021, approval of the compensation of our named executive officers for the year ended December 31, 2021 and approval of our U.K. statutory directors' annual report on remuneration for the year ended December 31, 2021 (excluding the directors' remuneration policy) will not require our Board of Directors or any committee thereof to take any action.
 Our Board of Directors values the opinions of our shareholders as expressed through such votes and will carefully consider the outcome of the votes on proposals 6, 7 and 8.